Dear Friends and Family:

 According to the United Nations, just one year’s education for a girl reduces infant mortality by 5% to 10%.
 Our initial plan involved call-in radio talk shows and town-hall styled meetings with villagers.
 Yet, girls’ parents remained apathetic.
 It was in response to this concern that, in 2013, we collaborated with the Georgetown University Law Center, Leadership and Advocacy for Women in Africa Fellowship Program to help educate women’s rights lawyers from various countries in the continent of Africa (including Uganda) who after one year of study at Georgetown receive a Master of Laws degrees and return home to their countries to advocate for the status of women including advocating for equal education opportunities for girls.
 In Cambodia, we have implemented an Aspiring Girl program whereby the foundation will pay families five dollars ($5.00) to ten dollars ($10.00) a month if their daughters have perfect school attendance.
 In addition, we have implemented Life For Orphans program whereby donors can sponsor an orphan for fifty dollars ($50.00) a month, or six hundred dollars ($600.00) a year, which will cover the cost of the orphan’s food, clothing, school supplies, and routine medical costs.

 While the Teach Them To Fish Foundation is not first-responders, we maintain a Save The Children program and stand ready to help children displaced during times of unforeseen tragedies such as the earthquake in Nepal (2015), Typhoon Haiyan in the Philippines (2013), and the earthquake in Haiti (2010).

-Finally, each and every one of us invite you to learn more about our foundation, become part of our family, and leave your own legacy by changing the lives of underprivileged children, their families, and their future generations to come.
+Finally, each and every one of us invite you to learn more about our foundation, become part of our family, and leave your own legacy by changing the lives of underprivileged children, girls at risk for trafficking, their families, and their future generations to come.

 Lawrence, Chairman of the Board of Trustees